saulthompson/Automated_CI-CD_pipeline_with_GitHub_Actions_Terraform_AWS/README.md

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - S3_BUCKET (choose any value you like)
-- WEBSITE_PASSWORD (choose any value you like)
-- WEBSITE_USERNAME (choose any value you like)

-WEBSITE_PASSWORD and WEBSITE_USERNAME can be set to any value - these will be the Basic Auth credentials for your S3/cloudfront hosted website.
  The value you set for S3_BUCKET will be the name of the S3 bucket that hosts your website.

 Make any desired changes to the web directory, commit, and push to the remote.
 This will automatically trigger the GHA workflow, which will deploy all necessary architecture on AWS.

-Find the URL for your website in the AWS Cloudfront console.
+Find your cloudfront URL in the GitHub Actions output, under "protected URL output".
+When you navigate to this URL in a web browser, you will be prompted for credentials.
+Once you enter credentials, a hash of the credentials is set as the Authorization header value for all future requests to this URL within the same browser session, allowing you to navigate to the URL in different tabs or windows without having to re-enter credentials.

 # Maintainability